 - 1 tsp red pepper flakes, Aleppo pepper, or hot paprika (per jar) - Optional if you want some heat

-- 1-2 tbsp extra virgin olive oil (per jar)
+- 1-2 tablespoon extra virgin olive oil (per jar)

 - 1– 13 oz glass jars with a lid (we used Bonne Maman Preserves jars)